mathiasertl/django-ca/README.md

 ## Features

 1. Set up a secure local certificate authority in just a few minutes.
-2. Written in Python3.5+, requires Django 1.11 or later.
+2. Written in Python 3.5+, Django 2.2+ and cryptography 2.7+.
-3. Manage your entire certificate authority from the command line and/or via Djangos admin interface.
+3. Management via command line and/or via Djangos admin interface.
+4. Certificate revocation via CRLs and OCSP.
 4. Get email notifications about certificates about to expire.
-5. Certificate validation using Certificate Revocation Lists (CRLs) and via an included OCSP responder.

 Please see https://django-ca.readthedocs.org for more extensive documentation.